 It's a form of Lampshade Hanging to the kind of exaggerated heroics often displayed in action shows.
 Can also be used tongue-in-cheek in response to a particularly absurd suggestion.

-Contrast with Wasn't That Fun?
+Contrast with Wasn't That Fun?.

 - In a particularly Squick-y example from a Quizno's commercial, a talking oven tries to coax a guy into doing some unnamed act.
 The man looks down at his crotch and says, "I'm not doing that again.
 That burned."